jimboy3100/imsolo-servers/Megasplit-Beta/README.md

 ### cd cli
 ### node index

-This a changed repository of:
+This a customied repository of: https://github.com/Luka967/OgarII
-https://github.com/Luka967/OgarII